-C. Affordable housing is required in the MUR-45' and MUR-85' zone.
+C. Affordable housing is required in the MUR-45' and MUR-70' zone and voluntarily in the MUR-35' Zone.
 Refer to SMC 20.40.235 for Affordable Housing Light Rail Station Subarea requirements.

-D. 4-Star Built Green construction is required in the MUR Zones.
+D. 4-Star Built Green construction is required all MUR Zones.

-E. All development within the MUR-85' zone that seeks additional height and alternative development standards shall be governed by a Development Agreement as provided in SMC 20.30.355.
+E. All development within the MUR-70' zone that seeks additional height and alternative development standards shall be governed by a Development Agreement as provided in SMC 20.30.355.